 Scottish Child Abuse Inquiry

+Witness Statement of

+EPT

-Witness Statement of EPT Support person present: No 1.
-My name is EPT My date of birth is 1985.
+Support person present: No

+1. My name is EPT 1985.
+My date of birth is 1985.
 My contact details are known to the Inquiry.

-Life before going into care 2.
-I was born in Dundee.
-My mother was called and my father was called and he was two or three years older than me.
+Life before going into care

+2. I was born in Dundee.
+My mother was called and my father was called I was two or three years older than me.
 My parents split up around the time I was born and my father took to live with him.
 I had a younger brother and sister.
-They were called and although their birth names were was a year younger than me and was four years younger.
-Their father's name was 3.
-We lived at Dundee. was abusive towards my mum and me and he threw me in a cupboard when I was very young.
-I remember my mum and me cutting up his ties, shirts and clothes and throwing them out of the window.
+They were called and and and although their birth names were . was a year younger than me and man was four years younger.
+Their father's name was

+3. We lived at Constant of Dundee.
+We are a busive towards my mum and me and he threw me in a cupboard when I was very young.
+I remember my

+- mum and me cutting up his ties, shirts and clothes and throwing them out of the window.
 She was shouting expletives and he was saying he was sorry.
 My mother was abused as a child by family members.
 All behaviours are learned behaviour.
-My mother had a history of mental illness and she is bipolar.
-4. My mum had a relationship with after She was looking for security in a relationship so she married him and I took on his name.
-I think they got married when I was four or five years old and we lived in I'm not sure when we moved from to to but it was before I went into care and it was after came into our lives.
+My mother had a history of mental illness and she is bipolar. - 4.
+My mum had a relationship with sector and after security She was looking for security in a relationship so she married him and I took on his name.
+I think they got married when I was four or five years old and we lived in sector.
+I'm not sure when we moved from the second s